bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2025/bitcoin-core-developer-roundtable.md

 **Antoine Poinsot:** 00:23:19

 Well, actually you can.
 There is a lot of things that we just don't do yet that was kind of Astonishing given the size of the network two years ago.
 We had a CVE Because there was too many transaction on the network we had never stress tested the transaction relay to this extent and it just cloaked the CPU so that's one thing you don't need to change Bitcoin Core to just help with testing in this area.
-There are many people, One recent news is that **Eugene Segal** joined Brank to work on Bitcoin Core full-time, little guy was working on LND full-time and he found a high severity vulnerability in Bitcoin Core.
+There are many people, One recent news is that **Eugene Siegel** joined Brink to work on Bitcoin Core full-time, little guy was working on LND full-time and he found a high severity vulnerability in Bitcoin Core.
 It didn't need to change Bitcoin Core to do this and it's big thing because it's high impact another one which needed small changes to Bitcoin Core is **DRX block** that Jonas mentioned earlier about peer-to-peer monitoring.
 This one guy that does it for this massive network that is Bitcoin.
 He introduced **TracePoint** into Bitcoin Core which was a small way to get metrics out of the software and then he built his own infrastructure entirely out of the software.
 That's how he monitored the whole network and he's crying for help.
 So if anybody is interested in doing high impact stuff for Bitcoin, you could help with network monitoring.
 You can just do stuff.

 ## Roles and Responsibilities in Bitcoin Core developement